UnumID/Server-SDK-Typescript/README.md

 The logs default to stdout so can be aggregated using any log provider you would like from disk.

 ## SDK functionality
-The Server SDK uses the UnumDto type to facilitate handling many response body types while providing a reliable structure to access the result.
+The Server SDK uses the UnumDto type to facilitate handling many response body types while providing a reliable structure to access the result body and importantly the rolling JWT authToken.

 **UnumDto**